harmony-one/h/progress/gheis-mohammadi.md

+2025-07-12 Sat: Last week, I focused on studying [EIP-2537](https://eips.ethereum.org/EIPS/eip-2537), which introduces precompiles for the **BLS12-381** curve—critical for efficient cryptographic operations like signature aggregation and verification.
+After reviewing the spec and understanding the cryptographic requirements, I began implementing the necessary precompiles.

+The initial progress is promising.
+Key functions are taking shape, and the next step will be to extend the implementation with **comprehensive tests** to ensure correctness and performance.
+Development will continue into next week as I aim to bring full support for these precompiles into the Harmony EVM.

+---

 🦂 Q3 2025 Plan

 For Q3, I’ll be focusing on researching and implementing key protocol improvements.
 A major priority is EIP-2537, which introduces BLS12-381 precompiles.
 I’ll start by studying the spec in detail, evaluating its impact on our existing cryptographic operations, and then move into implementation, testing, and devnet integration.